yuri-murayama/Yuri-Murayama/index.md

 Interested in using knowledge for natural language processing.
 Studied on converting natural language questions into SPARQL queries to access knowledge and building a dialogue system over context and knowledge using a neural network model with external memories.
 Addressing multi-hop question answering with the tensor product of knowledge.

 ### Work Experience
-Project Researcher, The University of Tokyo, Tokyo, Japan, Apr 2023-present.
+**Project Researcher**, The University of Tokyo, Tokyo, Japan, Apr 2023-present.

 ### Education
 **Ph.D. in Computer Science**, Ochanomizu University, Tokyo, Japan, Apr 2020-Mar 2023.